gbafana25/typetester/README.md

 ## TODO
 - fix first word not reading correctly
-- fix segfaulting at end of text
+- calculate stats at end of typing run